Home Compare HUM vs UHS

 Profitability

-Both rank well on growth, but Universal Health Services, Inc. still sits higher.
+On valuation, the edge is clear — both rank well, but Universal Health Services, Inc. sits noticeably higher.

 Profitability — Dominant Gap